Kingston

 Local organisation opposes proposals to build taller towers next to Unilever UK's HQ in Kingston

-CGI of the approved scheme for the Eden Campus development (residential element now being revised).
+Sketch of the new proposals for the Eden Campus development.
 (Credit: Cube Real Estate/Darling Associates Architects)

-CGI of the approved scheme for the Eden Campus development (residential element now being revised).
+Sketch of the new proposals for the Eden Campus development.
 (Credit: Cube Real Estate/Darling Associates Architects)

 advertisement